 The Northern Estate Programme comprises the refurbishment and development of multiple Grade I, II and II* listed buildings that provide office space for the House of Commons.

-A central hub of labs will form the focal point for the centre, which will encourage collaborative working across the organisation and provide easy access for the wider scientific community through an open design and campus environment.
+A central hub of labs forms the focal point for the centre, to encourage collaborative working across the organisation and with partners within the Cambridge Life Sciences cluster through an open design and campus environment.

 A new headquarters providing Airbus Defence and Space with an iconic building and a high-quality, agile working environment on a limited budget.
 Exemplary collaborative team working between designers, client and contractor has achieved extremely good value for money.